• Skip to primary navigation

 This is a terrific break for the lawyer with less than 5 years of experience with a high enough UBE score not to be required to sit for the bar exam.

-The Texas Supreme Court has adopted a task force’s recommendation to adopt the UBE in place of the current Texas bar exam.
+The Texas Supreme Court adopted a task force’s recommendation to adopt the UBE in place of the current Texas bar exam.
 The Texas task force recommended adoption of the Uniform Bar Exam after conducting a two-year study of bar examinations.
-The first UBE exam is expected to be given in February 2021.
+The first UBE exam was conducted in February 2021.

 The Texas exam currently includes some of the components found in the Uniform Bar Exam (including the multistate bar exam or “MBE” as well as a multistate performance test or “MPT” portion).
 The major difference between the Texas bar exam and the Uniform Bar Exam is the UBE only administers six essays that test “general” law.
 The current Texas bar exam has 12 essays that test Texas law.